teachingaway/teachingaway.github.io/pages/trademark-basics.md

 | Evidence | Description |
 | - | - |
 Exclusive Rights | You have the exclusive right to use the trademark to sell the specified goods & services.
-Validity | Not every word or symbol can be a valid trademark.
-For example, generic words are not valid trademarks.
-A trademark registration is evidence that your trademark is valid.
+Validity | A trademark registration is evidence that your trademark is valid, as opposed to *generic* or otherwise invalid.
 Start Date  |  Trademark rights go to the first company to use the trademark (with some exceptions).
 A registration is evidence of your "date of first use" of the trademark.
 Continuous Use |  Trademark rights end when you stop using the trademark to sell your goods or services.
 A trademark registration is evidence that you have not abandoned the trademark.
 | **Rights** | **Description** |